Hi my name is David and I don’t eat breakfast.

 The problem I run into, that maybe a lot of you reading this may be able to relate to is that I just can’t eat that much throughout the day.

 Well I can, but that’s why I always end up with a big belly.
-I train, I get hungry, I eat a lot.
+I’m just not that big of a guy and can easily consume large meals.
+Taking in more calories than I simply need.

 At 5 ft 9 inches tall roughly and weighing a solid 166 lbs when in shape, my body simply can’t handle that much food through out the day.